AEEldin/Atlas-thing-framework/README.md

 ### Read more about it in the following papers:
 > - Khaled, Ahmed E., Abdelsalam Helal, Wyatt Lindquist, and Choonhwa Lee.
 "IoT-DDL–device description language for the “T” in IoT."
 IEEE Access 6 (2018): 24048-24063.
 [Link: https://ieeexplore.ieee.org/abstract/document/8334820]
 > - Khaled, Ahmed E., and Sumi Helal.
 "Interoperable communication framework for bridging RESTful and topic-based communication in IoT."
 Future Generation Computer Systems 92 (2019): 628-643.
 [Link: https://eprints.lancs.ac.uk/id/eprint/89459/1/1_s2.0_S0167739X17317387_main.pdf]
-> - **_Also check the "Tweet-Specifications" to view the components of the different messages Atlas thing can communicate with._**
+> - **_Also check the "Tweet-Specifications" to view the components of the different messages Atlas thing can communicate with._** [link https://aeeldin.github.io/Atlas-thing_Tweets/]

 ## 3) Inter-Thing Relationship Framework: